NyxCipherr/README.md/README.md

 # NyxCipher

-NyxCipher is a collective technical identity focused on structured OSINT workflows, automation design, and intelligence-oriented system architecture.
+NyxCipher is a technical collective focused on intelligence-oriented workflows, OSINT methodologies, and system-level thinking.

-This repository represents methodology, scope, and operational direction.
-No runnable tools or public implementations are provided here.
+This profile does not represent an individual.
+There is no public leadership, hierarchy, or attribution.

+Work shared here reflects structure, methodology, and direction rather than implementation or tooling.